City-of-Helsinki/decidim-helsinki/README.md

 #### Helsinki profile

-Tunnistamo requires the following environment variables to be available:
+Helsinki profile requires the following environment variables to be available:

 - `HELSINKIPROFILE_SERVER_URI` - The server URI for the OICD authentication endpoint
 - `HELSINKIPROFILE_CLIENT_ID` - The OIDC app ID assigned for the environment